 Adaptable bamboo is a great fit for dim rooms, and is inexpensive and easy to come across.

-Known as a great plant for improving indoor air quality, the Peace Lilly is also one of the few low-light friendly options that produces flowers.
+Known as a great plant for improving indoor air quality, the Peace Lily is also one of the few low-light friendly options that produces flowers.

 Ready to take the next step and take care of a plant you can keep alive?
 Play our Design Roulette and pause the video whenever you like to choose the next plant to add to your space.

 Re-edited from a post originally published 3.18.14-NT